We researched 50+ forex brokers based on their regulations, fees & more factors to list the best forex broker for SA traders.

 Customer Support: Traders must be able to connect with customer support executives to resolve their queries.
 Most brokers in South Africa offer support services through live chat, email, and phone numbers.
 However, the quality of service and availability can differ from broker to broker. clients can check the quality and availability of customer support before opening their accounts.

 Trading Platform: The trading platform is where traders will spend most of their time trading online.
 Traders must be convenient with the trading platform available at a chosen broker.
-MT4, MT5, and cTrader are commonly chosen trading platforms but some brokers also offer their proprietary trading platform.
-Traders must check suitability and convenience with the trading platform before opening their account.
+MT4, MT5, and cTrader are commonly chosen trading platforms but some brokers also offer their proprietary trading platforms.
+Traders must check suitability and convenience with the trading platform before opening their accounts.

 |Broker Name||Typical EUR/USD Spread||Minimum Deposit||Max.
 Leverage|

 According to our research HotForex & Exness have the lowest typical spreads & overall fees for trading forex & CFDs.

 For ex. the typical spread for EUR/USD at Exness with Standard account is 1 pip.
 They also don’t charge any other fees for deposits & withdrawals.

 If you want to trade with low ammount in South Africa then as per our analysis, it is best to start with the HotForex which offer minimum deposit R70 in Standard account.

 There are many brokers that offer ZAR accounts to South African Traders which allow them to directly trade in ZAR in market without any currency conversion rates.
 Some of the best brokers with ZAR accounts include HotForex, Exness, Exness, Plus500, and FXPro.